Directed by: Cary Joji Fukunaga || Produced by: Michael G. Wilson, Barbara Broccoli

 Running Time: 163 minutes

-Rewatching the Daniel Craig-era James Bond films (2006–2015) in preparation for the lead actor’s final portrayal of the famous British secret agent reminded me of how far the franchise has evolved since the cornier days of Timothy Dalton, Roger Moore, Sean Connery, et al. While older cinephiles treat numerous classical entries of the Bond franchise as untouchable, and the weakest of Craig’s films (Quantum of Solace , Spectre ) make me as cynical towards them as any contemporary tentpole franchise, I stand by my earlier assertions how (1) the franchise has successfully reinvented itself the way few long-running intellectual properties (IPs) in mainstream filmmaking ever do, and (2) spy-movies writ large (see also Bourne [2002-2016], Mission: Impossible [1996-]) remain one of the few profitable, big-budget IPs that aren’t wholly dependent on post-production digital FX.
+Rewatching the Daniel Craig-era James Bond films (2006–2015) in preparation for the lead actor’s final portrayal of the famous British secret agent reminded me of how far the franchise has evolved since the cornier days of Timothy Dalton, Roger Moore, Sean Connery, et al. While older cinephiles treat numerous classical entries of the Bond franchise as untouchable, and the weakest of Craig’s films (Quantum of Solace , Spectre ) make me as cynical towards them as any contemporary tentpole franchise, I stand by my earlier assertions how (1) the franchise has successfully reinvented itself the way few long-running intellectual properties (IPs) in mainstream filmmaking ever do, and (2) spy-movies in general (see also Bourne [2002-2016], Mission: Impossible [1996-]) remain one of the few profitable, big-budget IPs that aren’t wholly dependent on post-production digital FX.
 I therefore return to Bond films, or at least Craig’s modern incarnations of them, when in need of competent action movies to recommend to casual moviegoers.

 To that end, the sheer production values and scope of the action set-pieces of modern Bond are as memorable as any major studio superhero production.
 They are effective high-concept action movies with fun, cornball villains as long as they’re paired with the right director (e.g. Casino Royale ).

 Enter Cary Joji Fukunaga, creator of such acclaimed works as the debut season of True Detective (2014), Beasts of No Nation (2015), Maniac (2018), and this final Bond installment of Craig’s tenure, No Time to Die.
 Fukunaga was the last in a long line of directorial candidates following the departure of Sam Mendes, director of the well received Skyfall (2012) and divisive Spectre, which included potentials like Christopher Nolan, David Mackenzie, Denis Villeneuve, and Danny Boyle.
 To date, he is the lone American to direct an Eon Productions Bond film and the first director of any nationality to receive screenwriting credit, alongside longtime Bond writers Neal Purvis and Robert Wade (Phoebe Waller-Bridge also contributed).